fastvideo/gpu-camera-sample/README.md

 * Windows-7/10, Ubuntu 18.04 64-bit
 * The latest NVIDIA driver
-* NVIDIA GPU with Kepler architecture, 6xx series minimum
+* NVIDIA GPU with Maxwell architecture, 9xx series minimum
 * NVIDIA GPU with 4-8-12 GB memory or better
 * Intel Core i5 or better
-* NVIDIA CUDA-10.2
+* NVIDIA CUDA-11.4
 * Compiler MSVC 2019 for Windows or gcc 7.4.0 for Linux

 We also recommend to check PCI-Express bandwidth for Host-to-Device and Device-to-Host transfers.
 For GPU with Gen3 x16 it should be in the range of 10-12 GB/s.
 GPU memory size could be a bottleneck for image processing from high resolution cameras, so please check GPU memory usage in the software.

 If you are working with images which reside on HDD, please place them on SSD or M2.

-For testing purposes you can utilize the latest NVIDIA GeForce RTX 2060, 2070, 2080ti or Jetson Nano, TX2, NX and AGX Xavier.
+For testing purposes you can utilize the latest NVIDIA GeForce RTX 2060/2070/2080ti, 3070/3080ti/3090 or Jetson Nano, TX2, NX and AGX Xavier.

 For continuous high performance applications we recommend professional NVIDIA Quadro and Tesla GPUs.